EDRN/eke.specimens/eke/specimens/README.txt

 That's all there is.
 Well, there's more, actually.
 Notice this admonition::

     >>> browser.contents
-    '...These specimens are not available for sharing...'
+    '...These specimens are <strong>not available</strong> for sharing...'

 That's because these specimens are not available for sharing.
 We can fix that, though::